-4.1 Front-end
+4.1 Frontend

-The MeerKAT telescope consists of a mixture of commercial offthe-shelf and state-of-the-art custom instrumentation offering highfidelity data recording across a wide range of frequencies (Jonas & MeerKAT Team 2016; Camilo et al. 2018).
-The antennas are currently equipped with dual (linearly) polarised L-Band (856-1712 MHz), Ultra High Frequency (UHF)-band (544-1088 MHz) and S-Band receivers (1.75-3.5 GHz) which are installed at the secondary focus of the dish (Camilo et al. 2018).
-The MMGPS utilises each of these receivers.
+The MeerKAT telescope consists of a mixture of commercial offthe-shelf and state-of-the-art custom instrumentation offering highfidelity data recording across a wide range of frequencies (Camilo et al. 2018; Jonas & MeerKAT Team 2018).
+The antennas are currently equipped with dual (linearly) polarized L-band (856- 1712 MHz), UHF band (544-1088 MHz), and S-band receivers (1.75-3.5 GHz) that are installed at the secondary focus of the dish (Camilo et al. 2018).
+The MMGPS utilizes each of these receivers.

-4.1.1 L-Band receiver
+4.1.1 L-band receiver

-The L-Band receiver operates between 856 and 1712 MHz, centered at 1284 MHz.
-Although the L-Band receiver provides a total bandwidth of 856 MHz, several parts of the bandpass are affected by known RFI signals leading to an effective bandwidth of 684 MHz.
-The system temperature of the receiver alone is 18 K (Bailes et al. 2020) and an extra contribution ranging from 4-7 K is added from the atmosphere and ground spillover.
-The system equivalent flux density (SEFD) is as low as 400 Jy for an individual dish at the centre of the band5.
+The L-band receiver operates between 856 and 1712 MHz, centred at 1284 MHz.
+Although the L-band receiver provides a total bandwidth of 856 MHz, several parts of the bandpass are affected by known radio frequency interference (RFI) signals leading to an effective bandwidth of 684 MHz.
+The system temperature of the receiver alone is 18 K (Bailes et al. 2020) and an extra contribution ranging from 4 to 7 K is added from the atmosphere and ground spillover.
+The system equivalent flux density (SEFD) is as low as 400 Jy for an individual dish at the centre of the band.